 We like students to maintain a modest, neat, and clean appearance at all times.
 The school expects every student to wear the right uniform every day at school and for parents to supervise and support it.
 Not following the policy gives the school the right to send the student back home to change clothes.
-Repeated breach of the policy endangers student's school place at Qatar-Finland International School.
+Repeated breach of the policy endangers the student's place at Qatar-Finland International School.

 The garments differ throughout the different grade levels, as shown in the pictures of the separate uniform catalogue.
-In addition, students are expected to wear closed black shoes (low heels) with black socks.
+In addition, students are expected to wear closed black shoes (low heels).
 The school recommends that the shoes support physical activity.
 If a head scarf is worn, it must be navy blue or black.

-For physical education, all students are expected to wear good quality sports or running shoes, which can be any colour.
-From grade 3 upwards, students are allowed to use the PE uniform only during the PE lessons.
+For physical education, all students are expected to wear good quality sports or running shoes which can be any colour.
+From Grade 3 upwards, students are allowed to use the P.E. uniform only during the P.E. lessons.